djosephsen/skinnywhale/README.md

 # skinnywhale
 Skinnywhale helps you make smaller (as in megabytes) Docker containers

-It's a shell script that you can use to isolate the runtime environment you need to execute something like a python/ruby/java program in a container.
-The images you make with Skinnywhale are normally hundreds of megs smaller than their bloated counterparts.
+If, for example, you want to run a python script in a container, normally you'd have to download a 600MB image that had the python interpretor along with most of an OS inside it.
+Skinnywhale helps you isolate runtime environments like python, ruby, and java, and throw the rest of the stuff away, so the images you make with it are normally hundreds of megs smaller than their bloated counterparts.
+Starting from a generic Ubuntu Docker image, my Skinnywhale Python images usually come out to be around 30MB.
 Here's how you use it:

 ## step 1.
 Start with a normal fat image